What is a Dental Emergency?

 It is important not to ignore a dental emergency as it can lead to permanent damage or require more complicated treatment if not swiftly addressed, We will provide an emergency appointment if it is necessary, to help relieve pain or provide essential treatment.

-We will always endeavor to see you almost immediately or within 24 hours.
+We will always endeavour to see you almost immediately or within 24 hours.
 Our Isle of Man dental emergency clinic and Liverpool is manned 24 hours and our Liverpool Clinic can arrange dental emergency cover also.

 While you are waiting to receive our expert attention the following tips may help.